Turner

 B&W, Sound: Stereo, Ratio: 16:9

 The project Face in the Hole aims to dissociate political discourse from political image through the dismemberment of the word.
 The moving image work “Palavras Acima de Tudo” registers a Brazilian politician’s discourse throughout the years, and a 2-meter-tall piece with the words translated to English is placed in a square in London.
-Experimental short-film premiered as part of the exhibition The Art of Fake News at the Rich Mix, London.
-May 2022.

 Read Me